abditimer/MScProject/README.md

 No prerequisites, except for knowledge in running a Java file.

-### Installing
+### Installing/Running

 No installation required.

 Run the "MainApp" Class found in the 'Main' package.
 Once this is run, the application should run itself.

+You will know the software is running by the playing music.

 ## Images of the Running software